CSEmbree/makemain/README.md

 Essentially, `makefile` compiles makemain and `setup.sh` creates a wrapper script called `mm` (placed in `/usr/local/bin/` - hence the sudo) that calls makemain whenever the user wants to run mm.
 This level of indirection allows us to setup preferences like a permanent author name.

-An optional `sudo make debug` can be run to compile makemain and doing so allows you to see what is going on under the hood.
+An optional `sudo make debug` will compile makemain and prints our what is going on under the hood for testing.